xiix0/scam/README.md

-Whenever you find that you are on the side of the majority, it is time to reform.
-		-- Mark Twain
+Tuesday After Lunch is the cosmic time of the week.